AdamISZ/aut-ct/README.md

 In the directory `testdata` there is an example pubkey file containing approximately 48000 pubkeys taken from all taproot outputs on signet between blocks 85000 and 155000, which you can use to test if you like.
 The private key `373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf` is for one of those pubkeys (signet!), so if you use it, the proof should verify, and the key image you get as output from the verifier should be: `a496230673e00ed72abe37b9acd01763620f918e5618df4d0db1377d0d8ba72d80`.

 Additionally the depth and branching factors of the Curve Tree are still hard coded (2, 256 respectively); obviously this can (and will, in future) be mode configurable.

+## Configuring

+All the above should work with default configuration.
+However, there is a config file auto-generated in `~/.config/autct/default-config.toml` (or similar).
+Note that a current TODO is that the branching_factor field is not currently being used, but the others are.
+The depth is the depth of the curve tree.
+The `generators_length_log_2` may be removed in future but it should be the smallest power of 2 that's bigger than `D(912+L-1)` where `D` is the depth and `L` is the branching factor.
+If it helps, for key sets less than 64000 in size, the defaults should be fine.
+The rpc port can also be configured here.

 # Worked Example